TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/TroubleShooting/Typo3Specific/Index.rst

 these files would be the same as including potentially hundred PHP- files and that saves some milliseconds for the system.

-The "temp\_CACHED\_FE" files have been introduced in TYPO3 v4.3.
-They contain only the ext\_tables.php and ext\_localconf.php files of *those* extensions which are needed to render frontend output.
-Since these files are smaller than the temp\_CACHED files with the configuration of  *all* extensions, this should save some additional milliseconds.

 Concerning these files you have to consider the following:

-a) Making changes to these files does not make sense, because they can be removed and recreated from the "originals" at anytime.
+a) Making changes to these files does not make sense, because they can be removed and recreated from the "originals" at any time.
 You should instead change the "originals".

 b) If you make changes to the original "ext\_tables.php" or